github/codeql/docs/ql-documentation/learn-ql/advanced/monotonic-aggregates.rst

    For every combination of values for the declared **variables**, for which the **range** holds, take one value of the **expression** and apply the **aggregation function** to the resulting values.

 How does this work?
 Let us take the simple example given above of calculating the sum of your employees' salaries.
-Suppose that your employees are Alice, Ben and Charles, whose salaries are $30k, $40k, and $50k respectively.
+Suppose that your employees are Alice, Ben, and Charles, whose salaries are $30k, $40k, and $50k respectively.
 Then to calculate ``result``, we follow our recipe:

 +----------------------------------------------------------------+-------------------------------------+
 | For every combination of values for the declared **variables** | Alice, Ben, Charles, Denis, Edna... |